abrudz/QuadRS/README.md

 QuadR will format and ravel (flatten) the result of the transformation function before returning its result to ⎕R, since ⎕R's transformation function must return a simple character vector (string).
 See [the ⎕R documention](http://help.dyalog.com/16.0/Content/Language/System%20Functions/r.htm) under **Transformation Function** for further details about transformation functions.

 Optionally, the code may be have one or more leading lines of post-processing dfn bodies.
 Like the transformation function, these are identified by the precence of `⍵`, and curly braces are added automatically.
-The post processing functions will be applied bottom-up: The last post-processing function will be applied to the result of ⎕R or ⎕S, and then the second-to-last will be applied to the result of that, etc. See [here](https://codegolf.stackexchange.com/a/128722/43319) for an example use of a post-processing function.
+The post processing functions will be applied bottom-up: The last post-processing function will be applied to the result of ⎕R or ⎕S, and then the second-to-last will be applied to the result of that, etc. See [the last example](https://github.com/abrudz/QuadRS/blob/master/README.md#build-me-a-city-quads-with-1-flag) for an example use of a post-processing function.
 Code lines dedicated to post-processing functions are not counted when determining whether there are an odd or even number of lines.

 ### Input
 This is the input document – the data which is to be modified.
 Leave this blank for programs that produce output without input.